Are you wondering if dropshipping with Stripe is a perfect fit for you? And if it's allowed?

 Their reply was quite long, so I will summarize it below:

-First of all, Stripe mentioned that they can’t support businesses in Asia-Pacific (APAC) or Europe, the Middle East, and Africa (EMEA) regions, as those businesses are tagged as risky and have a higher chance of receiving more chargebacks.
+First of all, Stripe mentioned that they generally can't support businesses in Asia-Pacific (APAC) or Europe, the Middle East, and Africa (EMEA) regions, as those businesses are tagged as risky and have a higher chance of receiving more chargebacks.

-On the bright side, Stripe does support dropshipping businesses if they are located outside the APAC countries.
-The US and UK are the best examples of countries that Stripe can support.
+On the bright side, Stripe does generally support dropshipping businesses if they are located outside those regions.
+The US is an example of a country that Stripe can support.
 Still, Stripe assesses and evaluates businesses on a case-by-case basis to determine their risks.

-Having said that, having just a US or UK bank account is not enough to be supported by Stripe.
+Having said that, having just a US bank account is not enough to be supported by Stripe.
 To be accepted by Stripe, you will need to: